cozy/cozy-stack/docs/permissions.md

 ### GET /permissions/doctype/:doctype/shared-by-link

-List permissions for a doctype that are used for a "share by links"
+List permissions for a doctype that are used for a "share by links".
+This endpoint is paginated, with a default number of 30 items per page, and a limit of 100 items per page.

 #### Request